confio/cosmos-hd-key-derivation-spec/README.md

 Which derivation path is used cannot easily be detected by the chain or remote clients.
 Only clients that do the derivation know the path.
-So most of the following migration work has to happen in the client or is coordination effort between different clients.
+So most of the following migration work has to happen in the client or requires a coordination effort between different clients.
 The following rough guide is supposed to provide an overview, but might not fully apply to every ecosystem: